VijayKumarBadugu/Projects/PWE_OVERLOAD/PWE_OVERLOAD-README.txt

  *                 going down and this acts as the TRIGGER for *this* script
  *                 running on the local router to run.
  *
- *                 As this script runs when BFD session goes down, it looks
+ *                 As this script runs when BFD session goes down, it first
- *                 for rest of the IFLs on the IFD on which the BFD session
+ *                 checks the associated ifl on which the BFD session went
- *                 just went down.
+ *                 down. if the ifl is on vlan-id 100 it will then compare
+ *                 the IFD of this IFL with the IFD of the ospf interface.
+ *                 If the IFD matched, script will then find rest of the ifls
+ *                 on this IFD.
 All these ifls are where OSPF session is
  *                 running between the local router (CE1) and the remote router
  *                 (CE2).
 After finding all these IFLs it raises the ospf metric
  *                 value on all these IFLs. it first finds the existing metric